skiptomyliu/solutions-bwapp/README.md

 # A8 - Cross-Site Request Forgery (CSRF)

+Reference the HTML files in resources directory.
+You can modify these to auto execute in a hidden iframe as an exercise.
+If bWAPP had CSRF mitigations (such as utilization of tokens), then the POST requests made from the csrf_x.html files would respond with forbidden.

 ### Cross-Site Request Forgery (Change Password)
 Please reference [csrf_1.html](resources/csrf_1.html).
 Replace the address within the HTML with your own bWAPP server and run the form to change the password.
 If CSRF tokens were utilized, then the server should return forbidden.

 ### Cross-Site Request Forgery (Change Secret)
 Please references [csrf_2.html](resources/csrf_2.html).
+Again, replace the address within the HTML with your own bWAPP server to change the secret.

+### Cross-Site Request Forgery (Transfer Amount)
+Please references [csrf_3.html](resources/csrf_3.html).
 Again, replace the address within the HTML with your own bWAPP server to change the secret.